Ukraine’s Eurovision contestant Kalush Orchestra advance to the final with ‘Stefania’

 “When you wake up in the morning, not being sure if your family and friends are still alive.”

-In February, Russia was banned from competing at Eurovision this year due to its ongoing attack on Ukraine.
+In February, Russia was banned from competing at Eurovision this year due to the invasion.

-“The EBU [European Broadcasting Union] has announced that no Russian act will participate in this year’s Eurovision Song Contest,” the statement read.
+“The EBU [European Broadcasting Union] has announced that no Russian act will participate in this year’s Eurovision Song Contest,” the statement read in February.

-The group said that they had “widely” consulted their membership on the matter and had made a decision based on “a recommendation earlier today by the Eurovision Song Contest’s governing body”.
+The EBU said that it had “widely” consulted its membership on the matter and had made a decision based on “a recommendation earlier today by the Eurovision Song Contest’s governing body”.

 “The decision reflects concern that, in light of the unprecedented crisis in Ukraine, the inclusion of a Russian entry in this year’s contest would bring the competition into disrepute,” a representative said.